 Don’t be in a rush, and don’t do too much at once

 Instead of thinking of digital transformation as one big project, try thinking of the transformation as a series of smaller, more manageable projects.
 Many of these projects will succeed and some may fail, but try not to measure the ROI on each individual activity.
 Instead, look at the overall value that you get from the IT team’s work on the entire collection of transformation activities they perform.
 Breaking your transformation initiative into smaller projects can reduce IT complexity while giving you a better chance for success.

 Divide and prioritize

 Not only should you look at the project as a series of smaller projects, you should divide the work into smaller activities.
 Determine which activities are mission-critical and more closely align with your business goals.
-Start with these high-priority, “must have” activities.
+Start with these high-priority, “must-have” activities.

 If you can, start with a small one to get your feet wet.
 Every little success builds confidence and gives you the experience you need to tackle larger projects.
-Leave the “nice to have” projects for another time.
+Leave the “nice-to-have” projects for another time.

 Manage activities in small sprints